Melinda Estes: Career

-In 1997 Estes left Cleveland Clinic Foundation to serve as executive vice president and chief of staff at MetroHealth System (MHS) in Cleveland from 1997 to 2000.
+In 1997 Estes left Cleveland Clinic Foundation to be an executive vice president and chief of staff at MetroHealth System (MHS) in Cleveland from 1997 to 2000.

 In October 2000, Estes returned to the Cleveland Clinic Foundation as executive director of business development.
-She also served as chief medical officer of Cleveland Clinic Florida from 2000 to 2001.
-From 2001 to September 2003, she served as chief executive officer and chairperson of governors of Cleveland Clinic Florida, where she oversaw both Cleveland Clinic Naples and Cleveland Clinic Weston.
+She also was chief medical officer of Cleveland Clinic Florida from 2000 to 2001.
+From 2001 to September 2003, she was chief executive officer and chairperson of governors of Cleveland Clinic Florida, where she oversaw both Cleveland Clinic Naples and Cleveland Clinic Weston.

 Estes moved to Burlington, Vermont in 2003 to assume the role of president and CEO of Fletcher Allen Health Care.
 In September 2011, she was named president and CEO of Saint Luke's Health System.

 Professional accomplishments

-On July 25, 2018, American Hospital Association (AHA) President and CEO Rick Pollack announced Dr. Estes as the new chair-elect designate for the AHA board of trustees.
-A member of the board since 2015, Estes previously served on its executive committee, where she led an effort to strengthen physician engagement in the association and serves on an advisory group focused on how the association engages its members.
-Estes served a three-year term from 2019 to 2021, during which she served as chair-elect, chair, and immediate past chair.
+On July 25, 2018, American Hospital Association (AHA) President and CEO Rick Pollack announced Estes as the new chair-elect designate for the AHA board of trustees.
+A member of the board since 2015, Estes previously was on its executive committee, where she led an effort to strengthen physician engagement in the association and is on an advisory group focused on how the association engages its members.
+Estes served a three-year term from 2019 to 2021, during which she was chair-elect, chair, and immediate past chair.

-Previously, Estes served on the board of the Council of Teaching Hospitals of the Association of American Medical Colleges, the board of directors of the University Health System Consortium, the American Hospital Association's Metropolitan Health Council, the Committee on Health Professionals, and the Regional Policy Board.
+Previously, Estes was on the board of the Council of Teaching Hospitals of the Association of American Medical Colleges, the board of directors of the University Health System Consortium, the American Hospital Association's Metropolitan Health Council, the Committee on Health Professionals, and the Regional Policy Board.
 She was chair of the board of the Vermont Associations of Hospitals and Health Systems and is a member of the Missouri Hospital Association.

-In 2023, Estes was named in Becker's Hospital Review's "177+ women hospital presidents and CEOs to know | 2023."
+In 2023, Estes was named in Becker's Hospital Review's "177+ women hospital presidents and CEOs to know 2023."